Digifab Prescribing Information

 - Failure of a patient to respond to Digifab treatment may indicate that the clinical problem is not caused by digitalis intoxication.
 If there is no response to an adequate dose of Digifab, the diagnosis of digitalis toxicity should be questioned.

-For Ingestion of Known Amount:
+Calculation for Ingestion of Known Amount:

 Table 1 gives dosage estimates in number of vials for adults and children who have ingested a single large dose of digoxin and for whom the approximate number of tablets or capsules is known.
 The dose of Digifab (in number of vials) represented in Table 1 can be approximated using the following formula: